stassa/louise/README.md

 problems, designed to demonstrate its use.
 Louise is still new and actively being worked on and so has not yet been used in large-scale real-world applications.
-Published work on Louise has so far focused on describing the working principles behind Louise's Top Program Construction algorithm rather than demonstrating its full potential as a learning system.
+Published work on Louise has so far focused on describing the working principles behind Louise's Top Program Construction algorithm (TPC) rather than demonstrating its full potential as a learning system.
 Louise is maintained by a single PhD student, currently writing her PhD thesis.
 New developments should be expected to come at a leisurely pace.

 Capabilities
 ------------